canonical/checkbox/docs/reference/job-status.rst

 the following situations:

 - Automated job returned a non-0 return code
-- Automated job is marked as ``noreturn`` and the session was interrupted and brought back
+- Manual job marked as failed by the user
-- Manual job marked as passed by the user
+- Job explicitly marked as failed by the user when a session was manually brought back after interruption
-- Session was interrupted and when manually brought back, explicitly marking the job as pass

 Every failed job is marked by either the following symbol ``☒`` (ballot box with X) or the text ``job failed``.
 Checkbox internally uses the ``IJobResult.OUTCOME_FAIL`` object to mark these jobs.

 Crashed Jobs
 -------------